-Calls are free for all community members.
-Join here for an invitation.
+Call recordings are free for all community members.
+Join here for access.

 Can a software only mobile solution outperform a pharmaceutical drug in clinical trials?
 Is it possible to create an app only available via a doctor’s prescription?
 The answer to both questions is a responding YES!